 What makes LA such a unique global city?

-As the global center of entertainment, Los Angeles is a familiar city even to those who have never cruised the freeways crossing its infamous urban sprawl.
+As the global center of entertainment, Los Angeles is familiar to even those who have never cruised the freeways crossing its infamous urban sprawl

 Its palm trees, beaches and eminently Instagrammable neon signs have formed the iconic backdrop to scores of films and TV shows.